 Consistent with our previous NDA resubmission in 2017, we currently expect that our resubmission of the NDA responding to the 2017 CRL will be categorized as a Type 2 resubmission and receive a review period of six months from the date of resubmission of the NDA.
 We may, however, never succeed in achieving regulatory approval for Twirla or any of our other potential product candidates or such approval may be delayed.
-The duration, costs and timing of clinical trials and development of our other potential product candidates in addition to Twirla will depend on a variety of factors, including the uncertainties of future clinical trials and preclinical studies, the rate of subject enrollment, obtaining additional capital, and significant and changing government regulation.
+The duration, costs and timing of clinical trials and development of our other potential product candidates in addition to Twirla will depend on a variety of factors, including the uncertainties of future clinical trials and preclinical studies, the rate of subject enrollment, our ability to convince the FDA over the course of formal dispute resolution that the in vivo adhesion for Twirla is acceptable for approval and that product reformulation is unnecessary, obtaining additional capital, and significant and changing government regulation.
 In addition, the probability of success for each product candidate will depend on numerous factors, including competition, manufacturing capability and commercial viability.
 A change in the outcome of any of these variables with respect to the development of a product candidate could mean a significant change in the costs and timing associated with the development of that product candidate.
 For example, if the FDA, or another regulatory authority were to require us to conduct clinical trials beyond those that we currently anticipate will be required for the completion of clinical development of a product candidate, or if we experience significant delays in enrollment in any of our clinical trials, or experience issues with our manufacturing capabilities we could be required to expend significant additional financial resources and time with respect to the development of that product candidate.
 We will determine which programs to pursue and how much to fund each program in response to the scientific and clinical success of each product candidate, as well as an assessment of each product candidate's commercial potential.
 Substantially all of our resources are currently dedicated to developing and seeking regulatory approval for Twirla.
-We will require additional capital to fund our operating needs beyond 2018 including, among other items, the resumption and completion of our commercial plan for Twirla, which primarily includes the validation of our commercial manufacturing process and the commercial launch of Twirla, if approved, and advancing the development of our other potential product candidates.
+We believe that our cash and cash equivalents as of June 30, 2018, will be sufficient to meet our operating requirements into the second quarter of 2019.
+We will require additional capital to fund our operating needs for the remainder of the second quarter of 2019 and beyond, including, among other items, the resumption and completion of our commercial plan for Twirla, which primarily includes the validation of our commercial manufacturing process and the commercial launch of Twirla, if approved, and advancing the development of our other potential product candidates.